-Parameters x (pandas.Series) - the time series to calculate the feature of tsfresh.feature_extraction.feature_calculators.not_apply_to_raw_numbers (func) This decorator makes sure that the function func is only called on objects that are not numbers.Number
+Parameters x (pandas.
+Series) - the time series to calculate the feature of

-Parameters x (pandas.Series) - the time series to calculate the feature of tsfresh.feature_extraction.feature_calculators.number_cwt_peaks(x, arg,
+Parameters x (pandas.
+Series) - the time series to calculate the feature of tsfresh.feature_extraction.feature_calculators.number_cwt_peaks(x, arg, args)

-Parameters func - the method that should only be executed on objects which are not a numbers.Number
+Parameters func - the method that should only be executed on objects which are not a numbers.
+Number

-Returns the decorated version of func which returns 0 if the first argument x is a numbers.Number.
+Returns the decorated version of func which returns 0 if the first argument x is a numbers.
+Number.
 For every other x the output of func is returned